openstack-security/Developer-Guidance/dg_avoid-shell-true.md

 ```

-(that output is correct, by the way - the google html source does have
+(That output is correct, by the way - the google html source does have
-7 lines)
+7 lines.)

 The function is insecure because it uses `shell=True`, which allows
 [shell injection[(/shell_injection.md).
 A user to who instructs your
-code to fetch the website `; rm -rf /` can do terrible things to your
+code to fetch the website `; rm -rf /` can do terrible things to what
-machine.
+used to be your machine.

-If we naively convert the function to use `shell=False`, it doesn't
+If we convert the function to use `shell=False`, it doesn't work.
-work.

 ```python
 def count_lines(website):